 - a.
 Are Risk Category I storage shed or playhouse; and - b.
 Do not exceed 200 square feet under roof; and - c.
 Do not contain a conditioned space; and - d.
-Are not served by electric or water; and - e.
+Are not served by electric, water, or fuel gas, including solar, wind, or other alternative energy sources; and - e.
 Are not located in a Special Flood Hazard Area regulated by the Mobile County Flood Damage Prevention Ordinance; and - f.
-Are not located in Exposure Category "D" according to ASCE 7-10, Section 26.7.3"
+Are not located in Exposure Category "D" according to ASCE 7-16, Section 26.7.3"